 3. Recruiter takes care of testing the potential of the candidate, whereas an HR allocates the recruiting resource to a role:

 Once after receiving the job vacancy information from the HR, recruiters work towards the entire interview process, like getting an employee from the team to take care of the technical part to also allocating human resource professionals for the interview process.
-The potential of the candidate is tested by the talent recruitment team to take them to the next stage of recruitment or to the hiring process.
+The potential of the candidate is tested by the talent recruitment team to take them to the next stage of recruitment policy or to the hiring process.
 Whereas, HR department does only allocate the recruiter with the recruitment information about the need for the job role.

 4. The recruiter will look after the entire recruitment process in various stages, whereas HR looks after the entire job role in the employment period:

-Even though recruiters are responsible for the entire recruitment process from filtering of resume to final personal interview, the next level of the process is done by the HR department.
+Even though employment recruiters are responsible for the entire recruitment selection process from filtering of resume to final personal interview, the next level of the process is done by the HR department.
 Like from discussing pay scale to appraisals, any kind of job queries are handled by the HR team.

 5. Training and development are looked after by HR once the entire verification is done by a recruiter: